freeblank/blog/_posts/2017-07-22-Median of Two Sorted Arrays.md

 > Findout the median number in ArrayA or ArrayB

 ### Thinking
 Oh Shit!
-What the fuck question! i am just a stupid man which i just can answer the question like this
+What the fuck question! i am just a stupid man who can just answer the question like this

 > ArrayA = [10, 20]
 >